crazywhalecc/static-php-cli/README-en.md

 ### php-cli Usage

-> php-cli is a single static binary, which is similar with Go, Rust single-file binary.
+> php-cli is a single static binary, you can use it like normal php installed on your system.

 When using the parameter `--build-all` or not adding the `--build-micro` parameter, the final compilation result will output a binary file named `./php`,